-- i.
-Since 2016, the company began to conduct greenhouse gas inventories in Taipei office and Pingtung factory with reference to ISO14064-1.
-The main sources of greenhouse gas emissions identified are electricity, transportation vehicles (diesel), refrigeration equipment (refrigerants), etc. - A. Quantitative management target for energy conservation and carbon reduction: In response to global climate change, the world tried most to promote energy conservation and carbon reduction.
-The company's target for carbon emissions will be reduced by 1% per year over previous year.
+(1).
+Since 2016, the company has carried out the greenhouse gas carbon Footprint Verification of the Taipei office and the Pingtung factory with reference to the ISO 14064-1 methodology.
+The main sources of greenhouse gas emissions identified are electricity, transport vehicles (diesel), refrigeration equipment (refrigerant), etc.